 Because one cannot become proficient in all areas of specialization, DNP degree programs "provide preparation within distinct specialties that require expertise, advanced knowledge, and mastery in one area of nursing practice" (AACN, 2006b, p.
 16).
-This specialization is defined by a specialty practice area within the domain of nursing as well as a requisite of the DNP degree.
+This specialization is defined by a specialty practice area within the domain of nursing and is a requisite of the DNP degree.
 Although the DNP graduate may function in a variety of roles, role preparation within the practice specialty, including legal and regulatory issues, is part of every DNP curriculum.
-With regard to advanced nursing practice, the DNP graduate is prepared to:
+With regard to advanced nursing practice, the DNP graduate is prepared to do the following (adapted from AACN, 2006b):

-- Comprehensively assess health and illness parameters while incorporating diverse and culturally sensitive approaches. - Implement and evaluate therapeutic interventions based on nursing and other sciences. - Participate in therapeutic relationships with patients and other healthcare professionals to ensure optimal patient care and improve patient outcomes. - Utilize advanced clinical decision-making skills and critical thinking, as well as deliver and evaluate evidence-based care to improve patient outcomes. - Serve as a mentor to others in the nursing profession in an effort to maintain excellence in nursing practice. - Participate in the education of patients, especially those in complex health situations.
+- Comprehensively assess health and illness parameters while incorporating diverse and culturally sensitive approaches. - Implement and evaluate therapeutic interventions based on nursing and other sciences. - Participate in therapeutic relationships with patients and other healthcare professionals to ensure optimal patient care and improve patient outcomes. - Utilize advanced clinical decision-making skills and critical thinking, and deliver and evaluate evidence-based care to improve patient outcomes. - Serve as a mentor to others in the nursing profession in an effort to maintain excellence in nursing practice. - Participate in the education of patients, especially those in complex health situations.